 An ASO, or administrative services organization, is an HR outsourcing company that does not require you to sign a co-employment agreement.
 As such, an ASO will not sponsor your benefits plans or remit your taxes under its EIN.
 Instead, an ASO will handle your day-to-day HR tasks such as administering benefits and running payroll.
 Most ASOs do not provide workers’ comp.

 The primary difference between a PEO and an ASO is the business model.
 A PEO is legally your co-employer and thus entirely oversees whatever affairs you designate to it.
 As such, it offers benefits to your employees as though the PEO, not you, employ them.
 This arrangement means PEOs have more employees and thus access to higher-quality, lower-cost insurance plans, as insurers find larger companies less risky.

-Additionally, only a PEO will use its own EIN to remit your company's taxes.
+Additionally, only a PEO will use its own EIN to remit your company’s taxes.
 Since an ASO is not your co-employer, it will not remit your taxes under its own EIN or offer you higher-quality healthcare plans; it will just help you obtain benefit plans and run payroll.
-[Read related article: What's the Difference Between a PEO and an Employer of Record?]
+[Read related article: PEO VS EOR, or PEO VS Insurance Broker, or PEO VS Payroll Provider]

 Beyond the PEO and ASO business model distinction explained above, each of these outsourced HR types has its own benefits and drawbacks.
 These pros and cons fall into the below categories:

 |Fundamental HR services included, with the option to add many more||Employer’s choice of core HR functions, though perhaps from fewer options|

 PEOs and ASOs offer many of the same HR services, such as benefits, payroll and business insurance.
 However, since PEOs offer lower-cost, higher-quality health insurance, you may find that working with a PEO allows your company to obtain better plans.